 With 30,000 wildfires blazing from one end of the Planet to the other on any single day, melting icecaps and glaciers, dying coral reefs, polluted oceans, lakes, rivers and cities, vanishing wildlife and forests and growing scarcity of water and soil, the fate of humanity is already plain to see.
 The missing element in our … Continue reading Choosing between national happiness – and global misery

-Humans emit more than 250 billion tonnes of chemical substances a year, in a toxic avalanche that is harming people and life everywhere on the planet.
-“Earth, and all life on it, are being saturated with man-made chemicals in an event unlike anything in the planet’s entire history,” says Julian Cribb, author of ‘Surviving the … Continue reading Earth is now a ‘toxic planet’
+Humans emit more than 200 billion tonnes of chemical substances each year, in a toxic avalanche that is injuring people and life everywhere on the Planet.
+Earth, and all life on it, are being saturated with man-made chemicals in an event unlike anything in the planet’s entire history.
+Every moment of our lives we are … Continue reading Why we must clean up the Earth

 Quarter of a century ago, as a science writer, I began encountering a lot of rather depressed scientists.
 Every day they went to work and grappled with data showing that the Earth was falling apart.
 Species were vanishing at accelerating rates, poisons were spreading unchecked, the climate becoming more violent, oceans fouled and lifeless and … Continue reading Our existential crisis: what is to be done?*